lisa-lumos/Tableau/README.md

 Note that the IQR (InterQuartile Range) captures data that's 1.5 times the middle 50% of data, which sometimes results in values outside the whisker.
 Therefore it is a good plot for seeing outliers.

 ## 🏷 Multiple data sources
+There are many ways to combine data in Tableau.
+Relationships are the default method.
 ### Relationships between tables
+Relationships are a dynamic, flexible way to combine data from multiple tables for analysis.
+They are the default way to work with data from multiple tables in Tableau and are created directly on the Data Source canvas.
+When drag tables out of the sheets pane, Tableau will automatically relate the tables if there is a common field name.
+You can hover over the relationship line for details.
+Relationships can be edited after creation.

+You can view fields and data of each table in the data source page, or in the data pane of a worksheet.

+In the data pane of a worksheet, tableau automatically generates a row count for each table.
+Other automatically generated fields include Latitude and Longitude (if applicable), and Measure Name and Measure Values.
+You can choose to group by Data Source Table (default), or by Folder (hides the table name).

+Relationships in Tableau Cloud and Tableau Server:
+- You can't edit relationships/joins after publishing a data source.
+- You can't define new relationships/joins between published data sources.

+Relationships use correct aggregations with no data duplication: Tableau uses relationships to generate correct aggregations and build a query that uses appropriate joins during analysis, based on the current context of the fields in use in a worksheet.
+The key is “current context.”
+Use relationships to avoid the data duplication that can sometimes occur when joins are used.

 ### Join tables
+There are four types of joins we can do in Tableau: inner (default), left, right, and full outer.

+Joins are created in the physical layer of the Tableau data model.

+When you drag a table to the canvas, you are creating a Tableau data model.
+The data model has two layers:
+- The default view that you first see in the Data Source page canvas is the logical layer of the data source.
+You combine data in the logical layer using relationships (or noodles).
+Think of this layer as the `relationships canvas` in the Data Source page.
+- The next layer is the physical layer.
+You combine data between tables at the physical layer using joins (and unions).
+Each logical table contains at least one physical table in this layer.
+Think of the physical layer as the `joins canvas` in the Data Source page.

+To create, view, or edit joins in Tableau, you must open the physical layer.
+To open a logical table to see it in the physical layer, double-click it.

+Joining data with different aggregations or levels of detail can cause data duplication.

 ### Union tables

 ### Blend multiple data sources
 You can also connect to multiple data sources at a time and use relationships, joins, unions, and blends to work with the data.